James4Ever0/notes/collect info of hack tools.md

 these two are for pentesting, using `apt` as package manager. but parrot does not provide tool introductions.

 using `apt` one can retrieve package infos with simple command. find main metapackages first, then retrieve dependency trees from there.

+debian repos have "index.db" which you can retrieve info from there. [parrotos index.db](https://mirrors.tuna.tsinghua.edu.cn/parrot/index.db)